-Are you new to packing lunch boxes for your preschooler and don’t know where to start?
+Are you new to packing lunch for your preschooler and don’t know where to start?
 Then I invite you to join me, a fellow newbie to the lunch box world!
 Let’s have some fun learning all the ins and outs, making lots of mistakes along the way, and tackling the challenge of packing nutritious lunch boxes that our children will actually eat!

 Doesn’t Have to Be Perfect From the Start

 I’ve been packing lunch boxes for about 3 months now for my 2.5 year old son.
 He goes to preschoolschool twice a week for 5 hours, and he really seems to be enjoying his time there!
 He’s learning a lot of English too, which motivates me to be even more intentional about speaking to him in Korean!

 I want to start sharing his lunch boxes here every 2-3 months or so!
 It will be a neat way for me to keep track of my journey as a lunch box packing mom.
 It will also be helpful for future reference when I’m short on time or ideas.
 By doing so, I hope you’ll walk away with some ideas and inspiration that you can incorporate into your lunch packing game!

 I will be honest with you.
 I felt extremely overwhelmed during the first month mainly because I put SOO much pressure on myself.
 I thought, if my son is going to be away from his mama bear, his lunch boxes better be nutritious, delicious, adorable, easily transportable, safe…did I mention adorable?
 The avocados cannot brown, bread cannot get smushed, and I must do everything to keep the veggies from becoming soggy!

 Now that I’ve gotten my feet wet, here’s what I want to say.
 If you’re just starting your lunchbox packing journey, don’t feel like you have to have all your ducks in a row.
 Just start right where you are.
 As you feel more confident and ready, continue making SMALL tweaks along the way.